pschatzmann/arduino-audio-tools/README.md

 - TimerAlarmRepeating (e.g. for sampling sound data using exact times) [ESP32 only]

 This functionality provides the glue which makes different sound processing components and libraries work together.
-We also provide plenty of examples which demonstrate how to implement the different scenarios.
+We also provide plenty of examples that demonstrate how to implement the different scenarios.

 ## Optional Libraries